CodinGame/monaco-vscode-api/README.md

 modelRef.dispose()
 editor.dispose()
+overlayDisposable.dispose()

 ```

 `createModelReference` return a reference to a model.
-The value is fetched from the memory filesystem (which is written if you provide the second argument).
+The value is fetched from the memory filesystem.
 The reference can then be disposed, the model will only be disposed if there is no remaining references.

 ## VSCode api usage

-To be able to use the VSCode api directly from your code, you need to import `vscode/localExtensionHost` and the services to be initialized.
+To be able to use the VSCode api directly from your code, you need to import `vscode/localExtensionHost` and wait for the services to be initialized.

 You will then be able to import it as if you were in a VSCode extension: